BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step08.md

-`Main.WebHome` page, you will see that the the object size has a some bearing on the time to deliver the object to your browser.
+When you inspect the Pingdom performance report for the `Main.WebHome` page, you will see that the the object size has a some bearing on the time to deliver the object to your browser.
 Apache can help by compressing the output file before transmission, thereby trading transmission time for processing time.

 Open `Dockerfile.foswiki.cgi-deflate`{{open}}.
 The module to use is `mod_deflate`.
 It is activated in `line 7`.